perfana/afterburner/README.md

 Note that the current implementation is doing the calculation within one thread (core).
 You can exercise multiple cores by calling multiple concurrent requests.

+An experimental feature is present to short-cut the matric calculation when one if the given matrices is an identity matrix.
+It will just return the other matrix as-is.
+This also avoids the need to create a new result matrix.
+Activate by supplying an _environment_ property: `featureToggleIdentityMatrix=true`

 Examples:
 * `/cpu/magic-identity-check` checks identity and simple magic square multiplication with default size 10
 * `/cpu/magic-identity-check?matrixSize=100` check for size 100, currently takes around 100 milli sec on a simple laptop